isLundy/pluginsPath/README.md

 # pluginsPath

-Search the gizmo path using keywords or from selected node.
+Search gizmo path using keywords or from selected node.

 Requirements: